- ¿Habla Espanol?

-Our main office is located at 512 Walnut St., Allentown, PA.
+- Our main office is located at 512 W. Walnut St., Allentown, PA.

-The majority of our cases are serious personal-injury claims, but the firm also performs legal work in criminal, real estate, civil, wills and estate proceedings.
+- The majority of our cases are personal-injury claims, but the firm also performs legal work in other civil proceedings.

 In the state of Pennsylvania, when you purchase Limited Tort you give up the right to receive compensation for pain and suffering if you are injured in a car accident.
 If you have never been injured in an auto accident, you may not realize the pain and suffering that a person goes through.
 Car wrecks can lead to serious injuries and long-term disabilities that last for months or even years.
 Many people are unfamiliar with insurance terminology and don’t understand what it really means to have Limited Tort auto insurance.
 They choose Limited Tort because they believe that: